GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ### Configure the Google Cloud CLI to use your project

+We will issue a number of commands using the [Google Cloud SDK], a command-line tool to interact with Google Cloud services.
+Adding the `--project=${GOOGLE_CLOUD_PROJECT}` to each invocation of this tool quickly becomes tedious, so we start by configuring the default project:

 ```sh
 gcloud config set project ${GOOGLE_CLOUD_PROJECT}
 # Output: Updated property [core/project].